 This image of British soldiers playing with their dog in a trench near Gavrelle, France is dated the 27th of June, 1917.

 Taking pets and native animal mascots to the trenches was quite common in the First World War, including

 kangaroos, and Winnie the black bear who inspired Winnie-the-Pooh.

 British History, Early 20th Century, History, Military, On This Day, Photography, World War One

-1910, 1910s, 1916, Belgian History, Belgium, British History, Early 20th Century, First World War, Military, On This Day, Photograph, Photography, War, World War One
+1910s, 1917, Animals, British, British History, Early 20th Century, First World War, France, French History, Gavrelle, Military, On This Day, Photograph, Photography, War, World War One

 th June 1986: Anti-divorce poster at the Father Mathew Hall in Ireland on polling day for the Divorce Referendum.
 The referendum failed, and divorce was not legalised until 1995.